 2021 Tony Awards: Complete list of winners and nominees

-The 74th Tony Awards are set for Sunday night, honoring the best achievements of the 2019-2020 Broadway season.
+The 74th Tony Awards were held Sunday night, honoring the best achievements of the 2019-2020 Broadway season.
 The ceremony was originally scheduled for June 7, 2020, but was delayed due to the COVID-19 pandemic, which shuttered Broadway for a year and a half.

-The show will employ a unique format, beginning with an award ceremony hosted by singer and actress Audra McDonald at 7 p.m.
-ET streaming on Paramount+.
-The live concert event "The Tony Awards Present: Broadway's Back!," hosted by Leslie Odom Jr., will then air on CBS and Paramount+ beginning at 9 p.m.
-ET.
+The show employed a unique format, beginning with an award ceremony hosted by singer and actress Audra McDonald that was streamed on Paramount+.
+The ceremony was followed by the live concert event "The Tony Awards Present: Broadway's Back!," hosted by Leslie Odom Jr., and broadcast on CBS and streamed on Paramount+.

-The final three awards, Best Play, Best Revival of a Play and Best Musical, will be presented during the primetime special.
+The final three awards, Best Play, Best Revival of a Play and Best Musical, were presented during the primetime special.

 "Jagged Little Pill," the musical featuring songs and music written by Alanis Morissette, received the most nominations with 15, including for Best Musical.
 "Moulin Rouge!
-The Musical" followed close behind with 14 and is also up for the Best Musical award.
+The Musical" followed close behind with 14 and took home the big prize of Best Musical.

 Best Play